Available Projects for Students

 Possible tasks:

-• Incorporating tubular collector on Voron 0.
+• Incorporating heating on tubular collector on Voron 0

-• Testing composite materials to print functional constructs (metal or ceramic filled FDM filaments).
+• Testing composite materials to print functional constructs (metal or ceramic filled FDM filaments)

-Useful reading: Hong et al, Open5x: Accessible 5-axis 3D printing and conformal slicing (https://dl.acm.org/doi/10.1145/3491101.3519782)
+[1] Hong et al, Open5x: Accessible 5-axis 3D printing and conformal slicing (https://dl.acm.org/doi/10.1145/3491101.3519782)

 Download PDF